Camp Lejeune Toxic Water Lawsuits

 - How the exposure occurred (ingested, inhaled, absorbed).

 - Personal health and habits.

 Unfortunately, water contamination doesn’t typically cause immediate or noticeable symptoms.
-People could be exposed for years without their knowledge and discover it when it’s too late.
+People could be exposed for years without their knowledge and discover it when it’s far too late.
 Such is the case of the staggering number of stillbirths by mothers who lived at Camp Lejeune.
-There is even a cemetery at Camp Lejeune called “Baby Heaven” dedicated to babies born with fatal birth defects and others that died from leukemia and lymphoma.
+There is even a nearby cemetery called “Baby Heaven” dedicated to hundreds of babies born with fatal birth defects and others who died from leukemia and lymphoma.